 Some of my greatest influences as a visual and sacred artist include painter and poet T.C.
-Cannon, author Tamora Pierce, graphic novelist Will Eisner, illustrator Maurice Sendak, Steven Universe, the original Star Trek series, and an illustrated book of medicinal herbs I apparently demanded as a child and have treasured ever since.
+Cannon, YA author Tamora Pierce, graphic novelist Will Eisner, illustrator Maurice Sendak, the original Star Trek series, and an illustrated book of medicinal herbs which I apparently requested as a child and have treasured ever since.

 YES MY SPICY SHRIMPS

 In 2015 I experienced the first wave of shaman sickness that initiated me into my shaman-hood.
 I wish I had a better word to use than “shaman” but for the moment, it’s the best I’ve got.
-This word, as I understand it, means “one who has been fundamentally changed by a near-death or madness experience and is now able to perform deep healing work in the spirit world for both the living and the dead, and does so in service of their local and global community.”
+This word, as I understand it, means “one who has been fundamentally changed by a profound illness or madness and is now able to travel to the spirit world and perform deep healing work for both the living and the dead, and does so in service of their local and global community.”

 A magical life is one that practices right relationship with ourselves, our bodies, our communities, our allies, and our land.